TRS leader Vanama Raghavender Rao, booked for abetting suicide of 4 people, suspended by party | www.lokmattimes.com

 Telangana Rashtra Samithi (TRS) on Friday suspended its leader Vanama Raghavender Rao from the party after he was booked for abetting the suicide of four people.

-After the suggestion of the TRS president and Telangana Chief Minister K Chandrashekar Rao, MLC Palla Rajeshwar Reddy announced the suspension of Vanama Raghavender Rao with immediate effect.
+TRS president and Telangana Chief Minister K Chandrashekhar Rao took the decision to suspend Vanama Raghavender Rao following which MLC Palla Rajeshwar Reddy announced his suspension with immediate effect.

 Vanama Raghavender Rao, son of Kothagudem MLA and TRS leader Vanama Venkateswara Rao, was booked after four members of a family died by suicide.